xbryan1/etx-agentic-ai/code/dspy/README.md

 [[ ## completed ## ]]
 ```

+## Connect to LLMs, MCP using DSPy

+FIXME

+## Connect to LLMs, MCP, RAG using DSPy

+FIXME

 ## Web scrape developers.red.hat.com

 Grab the list or URLs for all articles from developers.redhat.com